rnixonaf/rnixonaf/README.md

 Hello!

-I'm Richard Nixon, I've been a web developer (backend) for 5 years!
+I'm Richard Nixon, I've been a web developer (backend) for 5 years and support and infrastructure engineer over +10 :)

 Previous Jobs:
 It Specialist Manager at EIL Intercultural Learning (2022 - 2024)